Iran University of Medical Sciences • Journals

 Data fidelity

-Prohibits inappropriate image manipulation that alters or selectively enhances data, and requires authors to retain original, unprocessed image files that can be provided on request.
+Prohibits inappropriate manipulation and requires authors to retain original, unprocessed image files that can be provided on request.

 Misconduct, complaints & investigations

-Covers how we respond to allegations of fabrication, falsification, plagiarism, duplicate publication, peer-review manipulation and other forms of misconduct, following COPE guidance.
+Covers responses to fabrication, falsification, plagiarism, duplicate publication, peer-review manipulation and other concerns.

 Handling concerns